home-assistant/home-assistant.io/source/_posts/2016-11-05-hacktoberfest-influxdb-weather.markdown

 ### Breaking changes

-- The [Yahoo Finance][yahoo] platform supports now multiple stock.
+- The Yahoo Finance platform supports now multiple stock.
 Please adjust your configuration.
 - Deprecated components `garage_door`, `rollershutter`, `thermostat`, and `hvac` have been removed.
 - The minimum Python version on Windows has been bumped to Python 3.5.
 - The Insteon Hub integration has been disabled due to a [request from Insteon][req-insteon].